pierre-24/ec-interface/DOCUMENTATION.md

 ```bash
 ei-make-directories
 ```
+Note that by default, the `POSCAR`, `POTCAR` and `KPOINTS` files are referred to by using symlinks, as they should be the same for all calculations.
 The parameters are read from `ec_interface.yml`.
+Additional options are:
-Use the `-v` option to get details about the creation of the different directories.
++ `-v`: to get details about the creation of the different directories,

-Note that by default, the `POSCAR`, `POTCAR` and `KPOINTS` files are referred to by using symlinks, as they should be the same for all calculations.
-If you prefer that those files are copied, use `-c`.
++ `-f`: force the re-creation of directories if existing, and
++ `-c`: copy file inside created directories, instead of using symlinks to do so.

 ### 2. Run VASP